ZainabKhan1604/PLFS--Female-Labour-Participation----2017-2024/README.md

 ### 2.2) Sample and Population Scope
     For the purpose of this study only females aged 15-59 years are included which represent the working age female population in India.
 Males and females not a part of the working age group were excluded from this study.
 This age group (15-59 years) is in line with the international labour statistics conventions.
 This analysis covers 35 States and Union Territories, after making the following adjustments:
-Jammu & Kashmir and Ladakh : Jammu & Kashmir (code 1) was merged with Ladakh (code 37, introduced in 2021-22) to maintain consistency across all years.
+**Jammu & Kashmir and Ladakh** : Jammu & Kashmir (code 1) was merged with Ladakh (code 37, introduced in 2021-22) to maintain consistency across all years.
-Dadra & Nagar Haveli and Daman & Diu: Both we combined for all years under code 25.
+**Dadra & Nagar Haveli and Daman & Diu:** Both were combined for all years under code 25.

 ### 2.3) Employment Classification
 For this analysis  Employment Status was determined using Current Weekly Status (CWS) of each individual.
 CWS is based on the activity status based on the last 7 days preceding the survey.
 CWS is preferred in this analysis because it allows consistent comparison across years and reflects short-term employment dynamics.
 CWS codes were grouped as follows:
-Employed : It included all those individuals with CWS codes 11-72 (worked for at least one hour on any day during the reference week.).
+**Employed** : It included all those individuals with CWS codes 11-72 (worked for at least one hour on any day during the reference week.).
-Unemployed: It included all those individuals with CWS codes 81-82 (Did not work for at least one hour on any day during the reference week but actively seeking or available for work).
+**Unemployed**: It included all those individuals with CWS codes 81-82 (Did not work for at least one hour on any day during the reference week but actively seeking or available for work).
-Out of Labour Force: It included all those individuals with CWS codes 91-98 (Not working and not looking for work).
+**Out of Labour Force**: It included all those individuals with CWS codes 91-98 (Not working and not looking for work).
-Literate Females: They were defined as those with General Education Level codes between 2-13.
+**Literate Females**: They were defined as those with General Education Level codes between 2-13.
-Illiterate Females: They were defined as those with General Education Level 1
+**Illiterate Females**: They were defined as those with General Education Level 1

 ### 2.4) Data Processing and merging
 Data for each survey year was cleaned individually and then merged row-wise using the pandas.concat() function in python.
 The column names were converted into meaningful labels (eg: state_per_rv to State/UT Code, etc.).
 Further, all the data sets were filtered to keep only females (Sex = 2) within the age group 15-59 years.
 The final columns kept for the study were: 'Sector', 'State/UT Code', 'Sex', 'Age', 'Marital Status', 'General Edu Level', 'Technical Edu Level', 'Current Weekly Status', 'Industry Code (CWS)', 'Occupation Code (CWS)', 'Sub-sample wise Multiplier' and 'Year'.